pabloviquez/til/adobe/aep/IdentityStrategy.md

 # Summary - Printable Version

 I created a Word document with a simple summary to print and use as a reference for your identity strategy.
-[Download Profile Strategy Guide](/adobe/aep/assets/ProfileStrategyGuide.docx)
+[Download Identity StrategyGuide.docx](/adobe/aep/assets/IdentityStrategyGuide.docx)